0x09/hfsfuse/README.md

 * com.apple.FinderInfo: The Finder info as binary data, presented the same as with the macOS native driver.
 * com.apple.ResourceFork: The resource fork as binary data.

-The resource fork may also be accessed by defining a special suffix with the `rsrc_ext` option.
+The resource fork may also be accessed during normal use by defining a special file suffix with the `rsrc_ext` option.
 When this is set, any lookup that ends in this suffix returns resource fork data for the corresponding file.
 For example, when mounting with `-orsrc_ext=.rsrc`, "image.psd.rsrc" can be used to acccess the resource fork for image.psd.
 Of course, "image.psd.rsrc" may also exist independently, so this option can be set to anything suitable (`:rsrc`, `-resource`, etc) with the only condition being that it cannot include a path separator (as FUSE intercepts these).
 Because of this, the more familiar `/rsrc` suffix used by previous releases of macOS is not supported in hfsfuse, but may still be used with hfsdump.

+Finally, the entire volume may be mounted in resource-fork only mode using the `rsrc_only` option.
+In this mode, all entries on the filesystem are presented using the size and contents of their resource fork.
+Files with no resource fork will appear as empty, 0 size entries.
+This option may be combined with the `rsrc_ext` option described above, in which case the special suffix will instead be used to access the regular data fork.

 On Linux you may encounter the following error when inspecting xattrs: `user.com.apple.ResourceFork: Argument list too long`
 This occurs when the resource fork is larger than the maximum allowed extended attribute size of 64kb.
-In this case you can still access the resource fork as described above by setting the `rsrc_ext` option.
+In this case you can still access the resource fork as described above by setting the `rsrc_ext` option or mounting in `rsrc_only` mode.

 Other, user-created extended attributes are not currently supported as their on-disk structure is not fully specified.